-There have been previous studies of metal concentrations in local Caspian Sea sediments, but these are measures of either total metal concentrations (de Mora et al., 2004; Sohrabi et al., 2010), or metal concentrations after extraction with cold acetic acid (Parizanganeh et The latter extraction al., 2007). measures concentrations of relatively exchangeable metal in the sediments that might correlate with bioavailable metal concentrations, but only а bioaccumulated concentration can give measure of а bioavailable а concentration (Luoma and Rainbow, 2008).
-This is a measure of the to bioavailability the selected biomonitor, but the analysis of even just one selected biomonitor will still demonstrate habitat that the is contaminated with metal in a form that is bioavailable to at least some resident organisms (Luoma and Rainbow, 2008).
+There have been previous studies of metal concentrations in local Caspian Sea sediments, but these are measures of either total metal concentrations (de Mora et al., 2004; Sohrabi et al., 2010), or metal concentrations after extraction with cold acetic acid (Parizanganeh et The latter extraction al., 2007). measures concentrations of relatively exchangeable metal in the sediments that might correlate with bioavailable metal concentrations, but only a bioaccumulated concentration can give measure of а bioavailable а concentration (Luoma and Rainbow, 2008).
+This is a measure of the bioavailability to the selected biomonitor, but the analysis of even just one selected biomonitor will still the demonstrate that habitat is contaminated with metal in a form that is bioavailable to at least some resident organisms (Luoma and Rainbow, 2008).